-Proflavinum Uses, Dosage, Side Effects, Food Interaction and all others data.
+Proflavinum Uses, Dosage, Side Effects and more

 3,6-Diaminoacridine.
 Topical antiseptic used mainly in wound dressings.